Which of the following is NOT a sign of a chemical change? | Study Prep in Pearson+

 Understand that a chemical change involves the formation of new substances with different properties, while a physical change affects only the state or appearance without changing the substance's identity.

-Identify the signs of a chemical change, which typically include change in color, production of a gas, and formation of a precipitate, as these indicate new substances are formed.
+Identify the options given: production of a gas, change in color, formation of a precipitate, and change in state (such as melting or boiling).

-Recognize that a change in state, such as melting or boiling, is a physical change because it involves a change in the physical form of the substance without altering its chemical composition.
+Recall that production of a gas, change in color, and formation of a precipitate are all indicators of a chemical change because they suggest new substances are formed.

-Compare each option to determine which one does not indicate a chemical change by checking if the substance's identity remains the same after the change.
+Recognize that a change in state (melting or boiling) is a physical change because it involves a change in the physical form of the substance without altering its chemical composition.

-Conclude that 'Change in state (e.g., melting or boiling)' is NOT a sign of a chemical change because it is a physical change.
+Conclude that the option 'change in state (such as melting or boiling)' is NOT a sign of a chemical change.

 Watch next